How final is a Final Office Action?

 When is an After-Final response appropriate?

-Another appropriate time to file an after-final response is when your representative was able to discover through an interview that the examiner might entertain certain claim amendments without requiring an RCE.
+Another appropriate time to file an after-final response is when your patent attorney was able to discover that the examiner might entertain certain claim amendments without requiring an RCE.
+To determine their openness, an examiner interview may be required.

 When is an RCE appropriate?

-If your proposed amendment would require further consideration and/or a search, which is usually the case with any significant claim amendments, you will most likely need to file the response with an RCE in order to give the examiner an adequate opportunity to consider your response.
+A proposed amendment often requires further consideration or a search.
+This is usually the case with any significant claim amendments.
+You will most likely need to file the response with an RCE in order to give the examiner an adequate opportunity to consider your response.
 Often times, the examiner will need to search the prior art further due to your claim amendments.

 An RCE may be appropriate if you received an Advisory Action in response to your after-final reply.
 Typically, an Advisory Action will state reasons why your after-final response was not considered or entered (e.g., your after-final response raised new issues or required further searching of the prior art).